PROGRAM: VIRTUAL CONVENTION

 Paige Gehrke, RN MScN, McMaster University

-Non-Presenting Authors: Isabelle Malhame, MD MSc FRCPC, McGill University Medical Centre; Rebecca J Seymour, RN, PhD, McMaster University; Rizwana Ashraf, MD, McMaster University; Joseph Beyene, MSc PhD, McMaster University; Tegwende Seedu, BSc MHP, McMaster University; Rashid Ahmed, MSc, McMaster University; Susie Dzakpasu, MSc, PhD, Public Health Agency of Canada; Sara Thorne, MBBS MD FRCP DRCPSC, University of Toronto; Deshayne Fell, MSc PhD, University of Ottawa; Amy Metcalfe, PhD, University of Calgary; Kenneth K Chen, MD FRACP, Brown University; Stephen Lapinsky, MB.BCh, MSc, FRCPC University of Toronto; Leslie Skeith, MD M.Ed, University of Calgary; Beth Murray-Davis, RM MA PhD, McMaster University; Josie Chundamala, Patient Partner; Sarah A Hutchinson, Patient Partner; Thomas van den Akker, MD MSc MPhil PhD, Leiden University Medical Center; Maria B Ospina, MSc PhD, Queens University; Prakesh S Shah, University of Toronto; K.S Joseph, MD PhD, University of British Colombia; Heather Scott, MD FRCSC, Dalhousie University; Jon Barett, MBBch MD MRCOG FACOG FRCSC, McMaster University; Rohan D'Souza, MD PhD FRCOG, McMaster University; Marian Knight, MA, MBChB, MPH, DPhil, FFPH, FRCPE, University of Oxford
+Non-Presenting Authors: Isabelle Malhame, MD MSc FRCPC, McGill University Health Centre; Rebecca J Seymour, RN, PhD, McMaster University; Rizwana Ashraf, MD, McMaster University; Joseph Beyene, MSc PhD, McMaster University; Tegwende Seedu, BSc MHP, McMaster University; Rashid Ahmed, MSc, McMaster University; Susie Dzakpasu, MSc, PhD, Public Health Agency of Canada; Sara Thorne, MBBS MD FRCP DRCPSC, Mount Sinai Hospital & University Health Network; Deshayne Fell, BSc MSc PhD, University of Ottawa; Amy Metcalfe, PhD, University of Calgary; Kenneth K Chen, MD, Women and Infants Hospital of Rhode Island; Stephen Lapinsky, MB BCh MSc FRCPC, University of Toronto; Leslie Skeith, MD FRCPC MHPE, University of Calgary; Beth Murray-Davis, RM PhD, McMaster University, London Health Sciences Centre; Josie Chundamala, Patient Partner; Sarah A Hutchinson, Patient Partner; Thomas van den Akker, MD MSc MPhil PhD, Leiden University Medical Centre; Maria B Ospina, MSc PhD, Queen’s University; Prakeskumar S Shah, MSc MBBS MD DCH MRCP FRCPC, Mount Sinai Hospital; K.S Joseph, MD PhD, University of British Columbia and the Children’s and Women’s Hospital of British Columbia; Heather Scott, MD FRCSC, Dalhousie University and the IWK Health Centre; Jon Barett, MBBch MD MRCOG FACOG FRCSC, McMaster University; Rohan D'Souza, MD PhD FRCOG, McMaster University; Marian Knight, MA, MBChB, MPH, DPhil, FFPH, FRCPE, University of Oxford; Jocelyn Cook, BSc PhD MBA, The Society of Obstetricians and Gynaecologists of Canada

 Description: We aimed to assess the feasibility of gathering data on system-level factors that contribute to severe maternal morbidity (SMM) through a Canadian-Obstetric Survey System (CanOSS).
 We distributed a nationwide survey to all Canadian birthing unit leads.
 Descriptive statistics and content analysis guided analysis.
 Of 289 units, 167 (58%) participated.
 Most (n=118/147, 80%) respondents reported that their units had a SMM case review process.
 Lessons learned were rarely shared outside the hospital, and never beyond regional levels.
 However, 76% of respondents were willing to contribute anonymized data on SMM to a centralized system, demonstrating feasibility of leveraging infrastructure to establish CanOSS.